 Record, who served on the NCAA Championships cabinet in 2012-13, is also the vice-chair of the Greensboro Sports Commission, an active member with the Greensboro Rotary, a member of the Greensboro Sports Council and a member of the Women's Professional Forum.

 Record is responsible for the leadership, administration, organization and finances of UNCG’s athletics program, which underwent a major shift in men’s basketball.
-The Spartan men’s basketball team began playing its games in the Greensboro Coliseum in 2009-10 and enjoyed success last season under SoCon Coach of the Year Wes Miller winning the North Division title.
-The Spartans will play in the Greensboro Coliseum for the fourth year in 2012-13, hosting 15 games in one of the premier facilities in the region.
+The Spartan men’s basketball team began playing its games in the Greensboro Coliseum in 2009-10 and will be entering its eighth year calling the Coliseum the home of the Spartans.

 Record also has a lead role in strategic planning and in athletics facilities development.
 She helped complete the facility upgrades at the UNCG Baseball Stadium and the renovations of the HHP locker room facilities.
 The 12,000 square foot HHP facility hosts team lounges, shower facilities and general locker room areas for men’s and women’s basketball, men’s and women’s tennis, men’s and women’s cross country and track, men’s and women’s soccer, volleyball and softball.